Home » Plants » Ranunculus ficaria

 Lesser celandine is one of the most difficult plants to control, but can be effectively controlled through a variety of strategies.
 The largest challenge is usually timing: this plant often emerges, completes its growing season, and goes dormant before most people begin managing property.
 The window for effective control is thus not only narrow, but earlier than most land managers are accustomed to.

 Small populations can be controlled by digging up individual plants.
-However, due to the plant's small size and tiny bulbs, digging is often more labor-intensive relative to the total amount of biomass being removed.
+However, due to the plant's small size and tiny bulbs, digging is often labor-intensive relative to the total amount of biomass being removed.
 Care must also be taken to remove and destroy all bulbs, which is difficult as mature plants often reproduce vegetatively, producing additional bulbs underground as well as above-ground, attached to leaf axils.
 Careless attempts at mechanical control can sometimes worsen infestations if they spread bulbs around and create soil disturbance, a condition in which this plant thrives.

-Systemic factors are often key for reducing this species on sites where it is abundant.
-Coarse, deep leaf litter has a slight inhibiting effect on this plant, reducing its flowering and seed production.
-Competing vegetation, particular that with evergreen basal foliage, can inhibit the growth of this plant.
-The most competitive plants with it include cutleaf coneflower (Rudbeckia laciniata) and wildryes (Elymus sp.), with riverbank wildrye (Elymus riparius) and Virginia wildrye (Elymus virginicus) usually overlapping most with it in habitat.
+Competing vegetation, particularly that with evergreen basal foliage, can inhibit the growth of this plant.
+Some of the most competitive plants with it include cutleaf coneflower (Rudbeckia laciniata) and wildryes (Elymus sp.), with riverbank wildrye (Elymus riparius) and Virginia wildrye (Elymus virginicus) usually overlapping most with it in habitat.
 These species all emerge earlier and have taller basal foliage and aggressive root systems.
 Other species that are slightly less competitive but still compete with it include honewort (Cryptotaenia canadensis), great blue lobelia (Lobelia siphilitica), cardinal flower (Lobelia cardinalis), and golden ragwort (Packera aurea).
+Spring ephemerals such as dogtooth violet (Erythronium americanum), Virginia bluebells (Mertensia virginica), and narrow-leaved spring beauty (Claytonia virginica) also compete with it to a degree.

 This plant was initially planted as a landscaping plant, where it was valued for its flowers.
 Planting it is now widely frowned upon, and is illegal in some states.